 Nancy Siegel’s Susie M. Barstow: Redefining the Hudson River School (Lund Humphries, 2023) is the first-ever biography of Susie M. Barstow, a greatly under-rated Hudson River School artist, teacher, and adventurer.
-The book commemorates the hundred-year anniversary of Barstow’s death and coordinates with an upcoming exhibition of her work premiering this spring at the Thomas Cole National Historic Site.
+The book commemorates the hundred-year anniversary of Barstow’s death and coordinates with an exhibition of her work premiering in the spring of 2023 at the Thomas Cole National Historic Site.

 Susie Barstow: Artist and Adventurer